Are you looking for the best place to have an elopement in Tennessee?

 Distance from the nearest hub city: Snooper's rock is about 40 minutes from downtown Chattanooga, a little over two hours from Knoxville, 2.5 hours from Nashville and 5.5 hours from Memphis.

-Permits required: Your photographer will need to make sure they have the commercial permit needed to shoot in Prentice Cooper (the forest Snooper's Rock is located in).
-It doesn't cost anything but does have to be applied for at least two weeks in advanced.
+Permits required: You will need to obtain a permit to get married in Prentice Cooper (the forest Snooper's Rock is located in).
+It doesn't cost anything but does have to be applied for at least three weeks in advanced.
+Visit the Prentice Cooper State Forest website or reach out to me for contact information.

 What makes it great: The sunrise views at Snooper's Rock are hard to beat.
 It also only requires a short walk if accessibility is a concern and since it's so close to downtown Chattanooga, you can pop into town to grab some breakfast at one of the many incredible local restaurants to celebrate!

 Pro-tip: Snooper's Rock does close to the public occasionally during hunting season so be sure to check the hunting schedule to make sure it will be open on your desired elopement date.
-Additionally, Snooper's Rock is becoming increasingly popular for sunrise elopements in Chattanooga, I would highly recommend hiring a local photographer (such as myself) who has access to the private calendar that shows when other elopements are happening to ensure that you don't have to share the views with another eloping couple.
+Additionally, Snooper's Rock is becoming increasingly popular for sunrise elopements in Chattanooga, I would highly recommend considering a weekday elopement.

 7. South Cumberland State Park